Guidelines

 3. Protected against moisture, insects, temperature, and humidity extremes

-2. Items will remain sterile indefinitely unless the package becomes wet, punctured, torn, seal is broken, or is damaged in some other way, or the process monitor is questionable
+2. Items remain sterile indefinitely unless the package becomes wet, punctured, torn, seal is broken, or is damaged in some other way; or the process monitor is questionable.

-3. For commercially prepared sterile items with an established expiration date, those manufacturer-recommended expiration dates should be followed.
+3. For commercially prepared sterile items with an established expiration date, follow manufacturer-recommended expiration dates.

 3. Maintenance of Sterilized Supplies

-2. If at any point sterility and/or barrier is compromised (pack becomes wet, punctured, torn, seal is broken, or is damaged in some other way, or the process monitor is questionable) the package/pack will need to be repacked and reprocessed
+2. If at any point sterility and/or barrier is compromised (pack becomes wet, punctured, torn, seal is broken, or is damaged in some other way, or the process monitor is questionable) the package/pack will need to be repackaged and reprocessed.

 • References